Innovative Coding

 Object-Oriented: Facilitates the use of classes and objects for object-oriented programming.

-Multi-Paradigm: Accommodates procedural, functional, and object-oriented programming styles.
+Multi-Paradigm: Accommodates procedural, functional and object-oriented programming styles.

 Python Syntax